YMCA Diabetes Prevention Program

 People with prediabetes are likely to develop type 2 diabetes within 10 years, unless they take action to prevent or delay the disease.

-If you are at risk for type 2 diabetes, the YMCA’s Diabetes Prevention Program provides a supportive environment where you can work with others in a small group setting to learn how to adopt healthy habits to reduce your chances of developing the disease.
+If you are at risk for type 2 diabetes, the YMCA’s Diabetes Prevention Program provides a supportive environment where you can learn how to adopt healthy habits to reduce your chances of developing the disease.

 through programs like the YMCA Diabetes Prevention Program.